 Nearly seven percent of Americans have diabetes, a serious and increasingly common disease that often causes cardiovascular, vision and kidney disease.
-But while diabetes isn't curable, it is controllable.
-And good healthcare can prevent life-threatening complications.
+But while diabetes is not curable, it is controllable.
+Certainly, good healthcare can prevent life-threatening complications.

-Our caregivers are in a position to provide support that may help the person they are caring for manage their diabetes and reduce their risk for diabetes-related complications.
-The support they provide may only be verbal or emotional or they may be helping someone manage their diabetes 24 hours a day.
+Our caregivers are in a position to provide support that may help the person they are caring for manage his or her diabetes and reduce the risk for diabetes-related complications.
+The support they provide may only be verbal or emotional, or they may be helping their clients to manage their diabetes 24 hours a day.

 The goal for people with diabetes is to maintain the blood sugar (glucose) levels recommended by their healthcare provider.
 Knowing whether levels are in this target range is determined by daily blood sugar monitoring.
 Since our caregivers deal with day-to-day care, they will likely be involved with this testing, either with the testing procedure or by providing emotional support.
 It is very important that the blood sugar levels be recorded in a log book or notebook so the person's healthcare team can monitor these recorded levels.